alem0lars/configs_book/gentoo/configuration/software/text_editors.md

     Be sure to:

     - Uncheck the option to install vim files.
-    - Select all of the available eclipse features.
+    - Select the following features:
+      - Java Development
+      - Android Development
+      - Scala Development Toolkit
+      - Groovy Development

 ## Installation